abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 ```

 #### What’s the benefit of using Symbol("id") over a string "id"?
-The best benefit is to avoid the name clash since symbol create a new instance even with a same name we can eliminate the risk of name collision and this hidden properties can be use for the internal functionality purpose.
+The best benefit is to avoid the name clash since symbol creates a new instance even with the same name we can eliminate the risk of name collision and these hidden properties can be used for the internal functionality purpose.

-Consider you have a user object which is used by many other class in your project but you want to add one more key with a same property present in a user object you can achieve that with symbol.
+Consider you have a user object which is used by much other class in your project but you want to add one more key with the same property present in a user object you can achieve that with the symbol.

 This is also called `symbol literal` for an object